eantcal/nutetris/README.md

 # nutetris
-tetris clone in c++11 and java for educational purposes
+tetris clone written in c++11 and ported in java.

 ![nuTetris - Java version](https://7bcac53c-a-62cb3a1a-s-sites.googlegroups.com/site/eantcal/home/c/nutetris/jetris.png)

 ## Why nuTetris?

-nuTetris is a good sample of not trivial application which can be used as example in a programming course.
+nuTetris is a good sample of not trivial application which can be used as example in a programming training course.
-So, it has been designed mainly for educational purposes for developers that can deal with a non-trivial example of object-oriented design, which relies on effective modern techniques for producing modular and reusable and multi-platform code.
+It has been designed mainly for educational purposes for developers that can deal with a non-trivial example of object-oriented design, which relies on effective modern techniques for producing modular and reusable and multi-platform code.

 ## The game components
 - Game manager